avaframe/AvaFrame/docs/installation.rst

   Advanced (Script)
-    If you want to contribute and develop AvaFrame, head over to :ref:`advancedUsage:Advanced (Script) Installation`.
+    If you want to contribute and develop AvaFrame, head over to :ref:`advancedUsage:Advanced Usage (Script)`.
     Use this if you want to:

     - work on the code itself